-A 2016 meta-analysis of 19 randomized controlled trials found that low-GI diets did not cause significantly more weight loss than high-GI diets.17 Some trials even found high-GI diets better for weight loss.18
+A 2016 meta-analysis of 19 randomized controlled trials found that low-GI diets did not cause significantly more weight loss than high-GI diets.
+Some trials have even found that high-GI diets are better for weight loss.

-A 2013 review of randomized trials where dieters were actually provided with the foods they ate (as opposed to just given guidelines, which are much less reliable) did not find any significant benefit for low-GI vs. high-GI diets for various important health markers.
-Two of the trials even found better blood-sugar results from high-GI diets19 (precisely the opposite of what you’d expect).
+A 2013 review of randomized trials where dieters were actually provided with the foods they ate (as opposed to just given guidelines, which are much less reliable) did not find any significant benefit for low-GI vs. high-GI diets for various big health markers.
+Two of the trials even found better blood-sugar results from high-GI diets (precisely the opposite of what you’d expect).